Amnesia

 Typical memory function involves many parts of the brain.
 Any disease or injury that affects the brain can affect memory.

-Amnesia caused by brain injury or damage is known as neurological amnesia.
+Amnesia caused by brain injury or brain damage is known as neurological amnesia.
 Possible causes of neurological amnesia include:

 - Stroke.